sgalizia/sa-2018-landing-page/P07-Bootstrap-Setup/content.md

 ### Grid System

-One of the most defining features of _Bootstrap_ is it's grid system.
+One of the most defining features of _Bootstrap_ is its grid system.
 Bootstrap's grid system allows you to easily position and layout HTML content using a 12 column grid.

 ![Grid System](assets/grid_system.jpg)